ckornell/drupal8ci/README.md

 The default image `8.7` include Drupal core, a variant `8.7-selenium` include Selenium server with Chromium.

-To use with a local Drupal 8 managed by composer, use `8.7-no-drupal` and `8.7-selenium-no-drupal`.
+To use with a local Drupal 8 managed by composer, mount your Drupal on `/var/www/html`

 Those images can be used for local tests with Docker, see [Running the jobs locally with Docker](https://gitlab.com/mog33/gitlab-ci-drupal#running-the-jobs-locally-with-docker)